Not Everyone Is Meant To Follow You Home

 It made me more willing to talk to strangers.

-More willing to let moments matter without needing to control what they become.
+More willing to let moments matter without needing to decide what they should become afterward.

-That kind of openness is hard to explain to people who only value permanence.
+That kind of openness is difficult to explain to people who measure every relationship by permanence.

-But some connections are not meant to become part of your future.
+But not every connection is meant to become part of your future.

 I Think About Those People Sometimes